Plinth-Analytics/website/content/_index.md

 ---

-Plinth's mission is to *Enable life science companies to efficiently obtain meaningful, robust, and repeatable insights from real-world health care data.*
+Plinth's mission is to *Enable efficient, repeatable generation of actionable and robust insights from messy health care data.*

 Why?